RajneeshSrivastava/RM_Projects/CASowary.md

 The resulting Input_Guides.fasta from **CASowary_Preprocess** script, needs to be run through the TopHat aligner with the following parameters:

 read-mismatches 3, read-edit-dist 3 (see example below).
-The reference transcriptiome file is also stored at the same link with the Gene_Information.txt file.

 ```
 tophat --read-mismatches 3 --read-edit-dist 3 -o Gene_Guides ./BT_hg38_transcriptome_0221/BT_hg38_transcriptome_0221 Input_Guides.fasta
 ```
+**Note:** The reference transcriptiome file should be stored at the same working directory or link with the Gene_Information.txt file.

 The results of the TopHat alignment (.bam) files, can be converted into bed file using bedtools 'bamtobed' command (see example below).
 ```